guildxyz/guild-pin-contract/docs/checks-redesign.md

 #### Flow

-- the user selects the credential they want to mint on the Guild UI (only the ones the user has access to are displayed)
+- the user selects the pin they want to mint on the Guild UI (only the ones the user has access to are displayed)
 - the UI makes a call to the server
-  - parameters: userAddress, [guildAction](contracts/interfaces/IGuildCredential.md#guildaction), id (guildId/roleId based on the check)
+  - parameters: userAddress, [guildAction](contracts/interfaces/IGuildPin.md#guildaction), id (guildId/roleId based on the check)
 - the server:
   - checks the access (needs direct db access or an api call to the core in case of becoming a separate service)
   - generates the metadata and uploads/pins it on IPFS